-- Install the thrust washer and propeller on the propeller shaft.
+- 1. Apply Yamalube Marine Grease to the propeller shaft. - Install the thrust washer and propeller on the propeller shaft.
 NOTICE: Make sure to install the thrust washer before installing the propeller.
 Otherwise, the lower case and propeller boss could be damaged.
+[ECM01882]

-[ECM01881] - 3.
-Install the spacer and washer.
+Install the spacer, washer, and propeller nut.
 Tighten the propeller nut to the specified torque.